-The Israeli Prime Minister Levi Eshkol stated in a speech
+The Israeli Prime Minister Levi Eshkol stated in a

-its Arab neighbors.
+with its Arab neighbors.
 With Israel completely isolated,

-Jordan and Iraq joined the Egyptian-Syrian defense pact,
+Jordan and Iraq joined the Egyptian-Syrian defense

-while several other Arab countries promised support
+pact, while several other Arab countries promised

-Surrounded by the Arab forces, which measured
+Surrounded by the Arab armies, which,

-by troops and equipment outnumbered the Israeli armed
+measured by troops and equipment, outnumbered the

 attacked from all sides, the Israelis chose to strike